 Those who are on an adventurous trip can get to the base of the waterfalls by trekking along the mountain slopes.
 Though it could be a strenuous trail, it will be well worth the effort, considering the amazing views of the landscape and the dramatic beauty of the waterfalls from a close range.
 However, the falls can be dangerous.
 Special care should be taken while getting into the water, especially during monsoons as the slippery rocks and the strong undercurrents could pose risk.

 Located at a distance of 55 km from the Cochin International airport, Athirapally waterfalls can be accessed by road (NH 47).
 As you take the deviation in Chalakudy the beautifully landscaped road to Athirapally beckons you.
-Enjoy the stunning views of Arecanut trees and palms along the ghat roads, gurgling streams and the friendly locals going about their lives in a leisurely pace.
+Enjoy the stunning views of Arecanut trees and palms along the ghat roads, gurgling streams, and the friendly locals going about their lives at a leisurely pace.

 - Winters (October to February) are the best months to visit Thekkady as the weather is cool, ideal for sightseeing.
 The temperature remains cool, barely falling below 15°C, and during this time various festivals are also held.

 - Summers (March to May) are not the best time especially the months of April and May for visits as the temperature can go up to 36°C, making it extremely difficult to come out of the hotel.